VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Discussion

 VibraForge also features portability and flexibility.
-Compared with the original phonemic display that was wired to a bulky desktop audio device, components used in our prototype were more portable and easy to wear, such as the small control unit that communicates via Bluetooth.
-In the UAV teleoperation study, flexibility ensured that vibration units could be frequently adjusted during the layout optimization perceptual study.
-Compared to using commercial devices that often have fixed feedback positions, VibraForge enables designers to easily adjust the positions of vibrations units, thus enabling rapid design iterations.
+Compared with the original phonemic display that was wired to a bulky desktop audio device, our components were more portable and easy to wear, such as the small control unit that communicated via Bluetooth.
+In the UAV teleoperation, flexibility ensured that vibration units could be frequently adjusted during the layout optimization perceptual study.
+Compared to using commercial devices~\cite{bHapticsWebsite} that often have fixed feedback positions, VibraForge enables designers to easily adjust the positions of vibrations units, thus enabling rapid design iterations.

+In summary, rather than contributing one incremental technical advancement, our work fuses multiple components—modularity, usability, and portability—into a cohesive vibrotactile prototyping toolkit.
+This holistic system-level integration enables a larger design space with a higher “ceiling” (shown in the case studies) and lower “threshold” (shown in the usability study), opening new possibilities for both professional designers and novice users to build applications with haptic feedback.

+VibraForge could be useful within several domains.
+For example, In VR social platforms, spatial vibrotactile feedback could help users express their emotions through social touch interactions \cite{sykownik2020experience}.
+Developers using the toolkit can easily adjust the layout of actuators to build personalized devices, in order to avoid discomfort or sensory issues in certain body areas.
+As another example, VibraForge can be used to build prototypes for tactile perceptual studies, such as those measuring spatial acuity, information transfer, or other perceptual characteristics.
+For example, Park et al. performed perceptual studies to measure information transfer across five body positions \cite{park2023information}, but the choice of positions were limited by the layout of bHaptics modules~\cite{bHapticsWebsite}.
+By using VibraForge, researchers could freely adjust the layout of vibration units on the body and adapt it to any study requirements.